 - Shrimp: Use wild caught shrimp if you can find them!
 For easy eating, remove the tails before cooking so my guests don’t feel forced to touch their food.
 For easier cooking, buy your shrimp peeled and deveined.
 Frozen shrimp works, but be sure to thaw and thoroughly dry before use.

 - Salt and Black Pepper: Our super star staple seasonings; you know what they do!
+If you need more salt, you can season with salt after cooking.

 - Butter: I suggest using unsalted butter, but salted will work fine in the butter sauce if it’s all you have.
 Scale back on the suggested salt amount, then taste and add as needed.